shtankoksu/kotlin/spec-docs/function-types.md

 Inheriting from a function type thus makes sense if you want your class to behave like a simple function.
 Inheriting from an extension function type however makes no sense and should be prohibited / frowned upon.
-In a broad sense, providing type annotations on supertypes (which is what inheriting from an extension function is) probably should be diagnosed in the compiler.
+In a broad sense, providing type annotations on supertypes (which is what inheriting from an extension function is) maybe should be diagnosed in the compiler (maybe not, more knowledge needed).

-The problem of representing functions therefore is fully reduced to the usual function types, with additional `extension` annotations supplied where needed.
+With this we'll get rid of classes `ExtensionFunction0`, `ExtensionFunction1`, ... and the rest of this article will deal only with usual functions.

-## Types for type checker and for JVM runtime
+## FunctionN types

 The arity of the functional trait that the type checker can create in theory **is not limited** to any number, but in practice should be limited to 255 on JVM.